All Products

 Implementation

 Logtail communicates with the domain socket of Docker.
 Logtail queries all Docker containers and identifies the containers from which stdout and stderr must be collected by using the specified labels and environment variables.
-Then, Logtail runs the docker logs command to collect the logs of the identified containers.
+Logtail determines the location of the log file in which the collected stdout and stderr are stored based on the container metadata for data collection.

 When Logtail collects stdout and stderr from a container, Logtail periodically stores checkpoints to a checkpoint file.
 If Logtail is stopped and then started, Logtail collects logs from the last stored checkpoint.实现原理